optimagic-dev/optimagic/docs/source/reference_guides/inference.rst

 interest from the bootstrap outcomes, we can use

 .. autofunction:: bootstrap_from_outcomes

-There is also a function to calculate only confidence intervals, given the estimates.
-The code of this function is an adjusted version of the code from Daniel Saxton's resample library :cite:`Saxton2018`.
-It has been adjusted to allow for the additional confidence interval types "bc", "basic" and "normal".
-Moreover, it is faster.

-.. currentmodule:: estimagic.inference.bootstrap

-.. autofunction:: compute_ci

 The supported types of confidence are explained in more detail here: